Javran/Thinking-dumps/pcph-learn/src/Ch09/NOTES.md

 In the body of `bracket`, only `restore`'s argument `thing a` can receive asynchronous exceptions.
 And this ensures `before` and `after` are paired even when exceptions are raised.

+* Even with the presense of `mask`, some operations like `takeMVar` are still interruptible until to the point where it returns. otherwise, while `takeMVar` is waiting, that thread cannot respond to asynchronous exceptions.
+  (In general all operations that may block indefinitely are designated as interruptible.)

+* Keep in mind that functions like `mask` or `uninterruptibleMask` are primitives.
+  We can use higher-level combinators like `modifyMVar_` or `modifyMVar` to take care of these issues for us.